-- A doctor and the hospice medical director must certify that your loved one is terminally ill and has 6 months or less to live.
+- A hospice medical director (and the senior’s regular doctor, if they have one) must certify that the senior is terminally ill and has a life expectancy of six months or less.

 - Care must be provided by a Medicare-approved hospice provider.

 Hospice providers offer comprehensive services that benefit both the patient and their family members.
 It’s important to understand that the following services may be part of a patient’s plan of care and are covered at least in part by Medicare.

 - Durable medical equipment and medical supplies such as wheelchairs, walkers, or catheters